Sarah Cruddas

-Sarah Jane Cruddas (born December 1983) is a television presenter, space journalist and author.
-She is an investigator on the television series Contact on Discovery Channel and Science Channel in the United States.
+Sarah Jane Cruddas is a Los Angeles based television presenter, space journalist, author and popular science communicator She is an investigator on the television series Contact on Discovery Channel and Science Channel as well as appearing on other shows on the channels.
 She is also the co-host of UFO Conspiracies with Craig Charles on History Channel in the UK.
 She has an academic background in astrophysics and is the author of several books about space exploration.

 Early life

 Cruddas was born in Wales.
 She grew up in the East Riding of Yorkshire, attending South Hunsley School and Wyke College in Hull, where she gained A-levels in Maths, Further Maths, Physics and Chemistry.
 As a student she won the Young Scientist 2000 Awards and attended NASA's International Space Camp.
 She has a BSc in Physics with Astrophysics from the University of Leicester, and a Post Graduate Diploma in Broadcast Journalism from the University of Westminster.

 Career

-After graduating, Cruddas started her career as a broadcast journalist and reporter with the BBC, working for BBC Coventry & Warwickshire, BBC Hereford & Worcester and BBC Radio 1Xtra.
-She also presented news bulletins on TalkSport.
+After graduating, Cruddas started her career as a broadcast journalist and reporter with the BBC, working for BBC CWR, BBC Hereford & Worcester and BBC Radio 1Xtra.
+She also presented news bulletins on Talksport.
 In July 2008 Cruddas began working on screen as a weather presenter for the BBC's Look North programme.
-She would also present and report on local radio including BBC Radio Humberside, BBC Lincolnshire, BBC Radio Leeds, BBC Radio Sheffield and BBC Radio York Whilst working at Look North she also spent time developing national science shows for BBC 4 and BBC 2 and working as a science reporter for Look North and BBC Five Live.
+She would also present and report on local radio including BBC Radio Humberside, BBC Lincolnshire, BBC Radio Leeds, BBC Radio Sheffield and BBC Radio York Whilst working at Look North she also spent time developing national science shows for BBC 4 and BBC 2 and working as a science reporter for Look North and BBC Radio 5 Live.
 In July 2011 she worked at NASA as a reporter covering the final Space Shuttle launch and landing for BBC radio.